Asymptotic elimination of partially continuous aggregation functions in directed graphical models: Asymptotic elimination of aggregation functions

 Now we turn to part~(5) of Definition~\ref{syntax of PLA} and suppose that $\varphi(\bar{x})$ has the form $F(\psi_1(\bar{x}, \bar{y}), \ldots, \psi_k(\bar{x}, \bar{y}) : \bar{y} : p^=(\bar{x}, \bar{y}))$ where $F$ denotes an admissible aggregation function.
 Then each $\psi_i$ is simpler than $\varphi$ so each $\psi_i(\bar{x}, \bar{y})$ is, by the induction hypothesis, asymptotically equivalent to a basic probability formula.
 Then Proposition~\ref{elimination of one aggregation function} combined with Remark~\ref{remark on higher arities} implies that $\varphi(\bar{x})$ is asymptotically equivalent to a basic probability formula. $\square$

 \begin{rem} {\rm Corollary~\ref{elimination of aggregation functions if saturation conditions hold} guarantees that for every $\varphi(\bar{x}) \in PLA(\sigma)$ with only admissible aggregation functions there is a basic probability formula $\psi(\bar{x})$ which is asymptotically equivalent to $\varphi(\bar{x})$.
-If $\varphi$ is aggregation function-free then Lemma~\ref{quantifier-free formulas are equivalent to bpf} guarantees the existence of such $\psi$ and in practice such $\psi(\bar{x})$ can be constructed by, for every complete atomic $\sigma$-type $p(\bar{x})$, computing the value $c_p$ that $\varphi(\bar{x})$ takes if $p(\bar{x})$ is satisfied.
+If $\varphi$ is aggregation-free then Lemma~\ref{quantifier-free formulas are equivalent to bpf} guarantees the existence of such $\psi$ and in practice such $\psi(\bar{x})$ can be constructed by, for every complete atomic $\sigma$-type $p(\bar{x})$, computing the value $c_p$ that $\varphi(\bar{x})$ takes if $p(\bar{x})$ is satisfied.
 Then $\psi(\bar{x})$ will be (up to equivalence) the conjunction of formulas of the form $p(\bar{x}) \to c_p$.
-(If $\varphi$ is aggregation function-free and without free variables, then $\varphi$ has the same value in all structures and we compute this value, call it $c_p$, and then $\varphi$ is equivalent to the basic probability formula $\top \to c_p$.)
+(If $\varphi$ is aggregation-free and without free variables, then $\varphi$ has the same value in all structures and we compute this value, call it $c_p$, and then $\varphi$ is equivalent to the basic probability formula $\top \to c_p$.)